Medical Council of Canada

-The Medical Council of Canada (MCC; Conseil médical du Canada, CMC) is an organization charged with the partial assessment and evaluation of medical graduates and physicians through standardized examination.
+The Medical Council of Canada (MCC; Conseil médical du Canada, CMC) is a nonprofit organization charged with the partial assessment and evaluation of medical graduates and physicians through standardized examination.
 It grants the qualification called Licentiate of the Medical Council of Canada (LMCC), which is a requirement to independently practice medicine in Canada.
-The MCC's role in physician assessment has been repeatedly criticized as obsolete for several decades.

 The MCC is governed by the Council, composed of up to 12 Councillors, which provides oversight on the management of the activities and affairs of the Medical Council of Canada.
 There are annual meetings to discuss budgets, policies, and assets.
-Regular day-to-day operation is led by the Executive Director and CEO, currently Dr. Maureen Topps.
+Regular day-to-day operation is led by the CEO, currently Dr. Viren Naik.

 History

 The MCC was founded in 1912 by the Canada Medical Act through the efforts of Sir Thomas Roddick, a physician and Member of Parliament, who had been pursuing a standardized medical licensing scheme in Canada for over 18 years.

 Beginning April 1912, the MCC granted the right to practice throughout Canada and to be admitted to the British Medical Register (BMR) to serve in the medical forces of the army and navy.
 The practice for registering physicians into the BMR eventually ceased, but those who wish to practice in the UK could register themselves with the General Medical Council.

 From January 1979 to November 2018, the Medical Council of Canada Evaluating Examination (MCCEE) was offered.
-A passing score on this examination used to be required for international medical graduates to attempt the Medical Council of Canada Qualifying Examination (MCCQE) Part I. As of 2019, all medical graduates, regardless of whether they graduate from a Canadian or international medical school, are eligible to write the MCCQE Part I.
+A passing score on this examination used to be required for international medical graduates to attempt the Medical Council of Canada Qualifying Examination (MCCQE).
+As of 2019, all medical graduates, regardless of whether they graduate from a Canadian or international medical school, are eligible to write the MCCQE.